robzino/okta-portal/README.md

 (Make sure the Okta token is a user with Super admin privileges)

+To run the container:

+1) In a local directory make a new "config" directory, and copy the "client_secrets.json" to it
+2) Edit the file "client_secrets.json" and add the Okta secret and URL information
-To run the container: docker run -d -e TOKEN='5vZJod...' -e URLBASE='https://YOURNAME.okta.com' -v $(pwd)/config:/app/config -p 5000:5000 robzino/public_images:okta-portal.20b
+3) docker run -d -e TOKEN='5vZJod...' -e URLBASE='https://YOURNAME.okta.com' -v $(pwd)/config:/app/config -p 5000:5000 robzino/public_images:okta-portal.20b

 By default it will run on port 5000.